How Victor Cruz spends his money

 "Oh man.
 I remember holding it up into the light and making sure it was real.
 Kind of hiding it like is everybody else seeing this?"
 Cruz said.
 "It was definitely a moment where I knew things were different and where I had to take care of this and make sure I make this forever and ever and ever and not just short-term."

 Cruz's first NFL contract was with the Giants -- it was for three years and was worth $1.215 million.
 In 2013, he signed a five-year contract worth $43 million.
+His release by the Giants Monday came ahead of a $1 million roster bonus he was supposed to get on March 11.

 Early on, he was advised by New York Giants' staffer Charles Way to keep track of his money.